welaughindoors/EmberUDK/README.md

 ==========

 ####Inathero
-- Chambering on Right Click
+- Better Queuing of attacks on left click (hold)
 - Basic Velocity Pinching on attacks
 - Basic Jump Velocity Pinching on landing
 - Basic Knockback (but per stance)